This track shows regions of the genome that are alignable

 species.
 In cases where multiple chains align over a particular region of

-the rhesus genome, the chains with single-lined gaps are often
+the shrew genome, the chains with single-lined gaps are often

 due to processed pseudogenes, while chains with double-lined gaps are more